VOLTTRON/volttron/README.md

 python volttron/utils/rmq_mgmt.py federation
 ```

 We need to provide the hostname (or IP address) and port of the upstream nodes when prompted.
+The hostname provided should match the hostname in the ssl certificate of the upstream server.
 For bi-directional data flow, we will have to run the same script on both the nodes.

 ## Next Steps
 We request you to explore and contribute towards development of VOLTTRON message bus refactor task.
 This is an ongoing task and we